Antlar Privacy Policy

 7. Overseas Disclosure

-Before disclosing personal information overseas, we take reasonable steps to ensure the recipient handles it in accordance with the APPs or is subject to a law or binding scheme substantially similar to the APPs.
+Before disclosing personal information overseas, Antlar takes reasonable steps to ensure the recipient handles it in accordance with the Australian Privacy Principles or is subject to a law or binding scheme substantially similar to the APPs.

 8. Data Security